ijmccallum/ijmccallum.github.io/notes of learning/reading.md

 ## Articles

-* [x] https://engineering.instagram.com/search-architecture-eeb34a936d3a Quick overview of instagrams search process -mentiones a few technologies but they seem facebook specific.
+* [x] https://engineering.instagram.com/search-architecture-eeb34a936d3a Quick overview of instagrams search process -mentions a few technologies but they seem facebook specific.
-* [x] https://foundation.nodejs.org/wp-content/uploads/sites/50/2017/09/Nodejs-at-Uber.pdf Quick overview of the scale that Uber is useing Node at.
+* [x] https://foundation.nodejs.org/wp-content/uploads/sites/50/2017/09/Nodejs-at-Uber.pdf Quick overview of the scale that Uber is using Node at.
 Node marketing!